wp-plugins/make-my-blog-honest/readme.txt

 4. Use Ajax on admin facing pages

 == Changelog ==

+= 1.4 =
+* Changed usage of wp_print_scripts to wp_enqueue_styles to conform to new standards introduced in WordPress 3.3

 = 1.3.3 =
 * Improved installation functions, stopped using activation / deactivation hooks